stellar-deprecated/solar/README.md

 ## css component documentation
 This will later be moved out to its own repository.
 For now, it will remain in here as a draft.

+## Designed with the assumptions
+- Developer might not have access to html code (unable to add/remove classes)
+- Developer either familiar with kelp or has time to learn about kelp (not for hackathons)
+- Bandwidth is somewhat cheap (it's fine to have kelp styles mirror lib for styling with classes)

 ### Layout
 #### kelp-flex
 Flexbox with a default basis of 12.
 Here is an example of how it would look like with the basis set